Security Best Practice

 user.mail.
 You may need to edit this setting to update this item.

 11. Keep this page open, or copy down the information listed under the Set up section.
 You’ll need this in a couple of steps.

-12. Navigate to the Manage > Properties page.
+12. Navigate to the Manage > Properties page in Azure.

-13. (Optional) On this page, make sure the Visible to users toggle is set to No. This means this app will not be accessible from myapps.microsoft.com, even if they have access within Heap.
+13. (Optional) On this page, make sure the Visible to users toggle is set to No. This means this app won’t be accessible from myapps.microsoft.com, even if they have access within Heap.

 Note: If you plan on using an Active Directory group to manage users who have access to Heap, be sure to set ‘User assignment required?’ set to ‘Yes’ on this page.

 15. Next, open the Heap dashboard in a new tab.
-Navigate to Heap, on the Account > Settings > General Settings page.
+Navigate to Account > Settings > Account Settings.

 - Your SAML Identity Provider certificate > Download the base-64 certificate provided by Azure and copy-paste it into this field